-- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required. - 4.
+- 3. Enable 802.1X globally for the switch, and configure EAPOL Pass Through if required.
+Then set the user name and password to use when the switch responds an MD5 challenge from the authentication server. - 4.
 Click Apply

-Figure 222: Configuring Global Settings for 802.1X Port Authentication
+Figure 225: Configuring Global Settings for 802.1X Port Authentication

-Settings for 802.1X
+Port Authenticator Settings for 802.1X

-Configuring Use the Security > Port Authentication (Configure Interface - Authenticator) page Port Authenticator to configure 802.1X port settings for the switch as the local authenticator.
+Configuring Use the Security > Port Authentication (Configure Interface - Authenticator) page to configure 802.1X port settings for the switch as the local authenticator.
 When 802.1X is enabled, you need to configure the parameters for the authentication process that runs between the client and the switch (i.e., authenticator), as well as the client identity lookup process that runs between the switch and authentication server.